Peter Kenneth Latz

-Peter Kenneth Latz (born 1941) is an agrostologist, botanist, ethnobotanist, and author from Central Australia.
+Peter Kenneth Latz (January 1, 1941) is an agrostologist, botanist, ethnobotanist, and author from Central Australia.
 For 55 years he worked with the Eastern and Western Arrernte, Alyawarre, Anmatyerre, Pintupi/Luritja, Pitjantjatjara/Yankunytjatjara, and Warlpiri people to organise and share their cultural and scientific knowledge of central Australian plants.
 In many areas of Australia this knowledge has been lost, but it has been preserved in the Red Centre as a result of this lifelong collaboration.
 He has published articles and books on Australian plants, particularly on arid grasses and vegetation and Aboriginal plant use.

 Early life

-Latz was born in Alice Springs in 1941 and grew up in the Arrernte settlement of Ntaria / Hermannsburg Mission 120 km west of Alice Springs in Central Australia, the son of Lutheran missionaries.
+Latz was born in Alice Springs and grew up in the Arrernte settlement of Ntaria / Hermannsburg Mission 120 km west of Alice Springs in Central Australia, the son of Lutheran missionaries.
 This town is most well-known as the home of the renowned painter Albert Namatjira with whom Peter’s mother worked.
 Peter was raised by an Aboriginal housemaid, and every weekend explored the bush with the Arrernte children his age.
 From them, Peter learned how to live off the land.
 This early sharing of knowledge shaped his career as Australia’s foremost non-Aboriginal authority on desert plants and their medicinal and culinary uses.
 In his early adult life Latz worked as a stockman, road train driver, buffalo wrangler, snake handler and stock inspector.
 He worked as a ringer at Mount Riddock Station from 1959.